 Putting aside the fact that 17-year old Wray & Nephew Jamaican rum is no longer available (and subject to much speculation), Vic’s recipe is straightforward to reproduce today.
 It’s essentially a daiquiri augmented by almond syrup (orgeat) and orange liqueur.

 Made properly, it’s a well-balanced drink, neither too sweet nor too tart.
 All of its ingredients are squarely within the golden era’s ingredient palette.
 It’s also a gently bracing drink, in part because it’s not diluted by sweet juices like orange or pineapple.
 Also of note, it doesn’t have a “dark rum float.”

 Vic’s “1944” Mai Tai recipe became a standard-bearer for the modern tiki movement for all these reasons.
-When someone resists a Tiki drink because they think it’s just sweet fruit juices and rum, a classic 1944 Mai Tai is often the gateway to changing people’s perceptions.
+When someone resists a Tiki drink because they think it’s just sweet fruit juices and rum, a classic 1944 Mai Tai is often the gateway to changing people’s perceptions about tropical cocktails.